Marion Biggs: Career

 Biggs moved to California in 1850.
 He engaged in the business of buying and selling mules and horses.
 He formed a business partnership with H. J. Glenn and S. E. Wilson.
 Biggs returned to Missouri with his family.

 In 1844, Biggs attended the 1844 Whig National Convention as a Missouri delegate.
 He then served as the sheriff of Monroe County from 1852 through 1856.
 He returned to California in 1864.
 In 1868, the firm of Biggs, Glenn and Wilson dissolved.

 Biggs was elected to the California State Assembly from Sacramento County in 1867 and from Butte County in 1869.
 He was elected to the State constitutional convention from the state at large in 1878.

+Congress

 He was elected as a Democrat to the Fiftieth and Fifty-first Congresses (March 4, 1887 – March 3, 1891).
 He was not a candidate for re-election in 1890.

+Later career

 He was a commissioner to attend the centennial celebration of the inauguration of George Washington as President of the United States in 1889.

 Death

 Biggs resided in Gridley, California.
 He died in Gridley on August 2, 1910.
 He was originally interred in New Helvetia Cemetery, Sacramento, California.
-When that area was chosen to become Sutter Middle School, Biggs was re-interred in the Sacramento Historic City Cemetery.
+When that area was chosen to become Miwok Middle School, Biggs was re-interred in the Sacramento Historic City Cemetery.